Location: 377th Medical Group

 - Needs care provided by a medical specialist.

-- Asthma with daily use of medications
+- Asthma or ADHD with daily use of medications

 - Need for adaptive equipment or housing modifications